ResearchObject/ro-crate/docs/1.2-DRAFT/profiles.md

 While the Profile URI `@id` must resolve to a human-readable _profile description_, it MAY additionally be made to [resolve](#how-to-retrieve-a-profile-crate) to a _Profile Crate_.

-A **Profile Crate** is a type of RO-Crate that gathers resources which further define the profile.
+A **Profile Crate** is a type of RO-Crate that gathers resources which further define the profile in addition to the _profile description_.
 This allows formalizing alternative profile description for machine-readability, for instance for validation, but also additional resources like examples.
 The rest of this subsection declares the content of this Profile Crate.

 The Profile Crate `@id` declared within its own RO-Crate Metadata Document SHOULD be an absolute URI, and the corresponding reference from its RO-Crate Metadata Descriptor updated accordingly.